 God Help the Child by Toni Morrison

 Bride's relationships with men have all been unsuccessful until she meets Booker, the first man who makes her feel comfortable enough to discuss a traumatic event that she's kept secret for decades.
 He responds to her revelation with loving reassurance and encouragement, but later on, Booker suddenly walks out of her life.
 What follows is a series of painful setbacks for Bride.
-She falls into a post-breakup depression, she goes to visit a former elementary school teacher who beats her to a pulp, she's put on leave from her job, and her ill-advised quest to find Booker and make him answer for his disappearance results in her getting into a car accident.
-During these trials, she has no one to support her except her supposed best friend Brooklyn (a white woman with locs who fetishizes Black men and uses Bride's misfortune to swoop in and take Bride's job).
+She falls into a post-breakup depression, she goes to visit a former elementary school teacher of hers who reacts by beating her to a pulp, she's put on leave from her job, and her ill-advised quest to find Booker and make him answer for his disappearance results in her getting into a car accident.
+During these trials, she has no one to support her except her supposed best friend Brooklyn, a white woman with locs who fetishizes Black men and uses Bride's misfortune to swoop in and take Bride's job.
 Which is to say, Bride really has no support at all.
 While recovering from the car accident and living off the grid in the company of strangers, Bride's got nothing but time to reflect on what she's gone through and all the love that's been denied her by so many people throughout her life.
 Can Bride be happy again and finally be at peace with herself?
 Will she get the answers she seeks from Booker?
 I'll let y'all read the novel to find out.

 Favorite quotes: